agrc/roadkill-mobile/README.md

 ## Database

 [Initial Database Design Diagram](https://lucid.app/lucidchart/invitations/accept/inv_f10797af-5cd4-49d3-a527-c5c72f39cb45?viewport_loc=-171%2C-103%2C2586%2C1780%2C0_0) - This has been replaced by [data/sql/init.sql](data/sql/init.sql) as the single source of truth for the design.

+## Identification Images

+These are the images that show up next to the species/class/order/family names.
+They are stored in a bucket named `ut-dts-agrc-roadkill-[dev|prod]-identification-images`.
+Members of the `ut-dts-agrc-roadkill-viewers` Google Group have object admin level access to the bucket.
+The images should be uploaded with the file extension: `.jpg` and sized `150` by `150` pixels.

+The file name should match a distinct value from one of the following columns in the `species` table:

+- `species_id`
+- `species_class`
+- `species_order`
+- `species_families`

+If a matching file in the bucket is not found, a blank gray fallback image is returned.